-Aston University Engineering Academy provides an inspirational learning environment for 14-19 year olds in the heart of Birmingham City centre, on a recently vacated inner city site.
+Aston University Engineering Academy provides an inspirational learning environment for 14-19 year olds in the heart of Birmingham City centre.

-The 600 student Academy will have close links with the University and other education and industrial partners.
-It is intended to be a showcase for engineering skills and to provide a stepping stone for pupils from school into the industry.
+The 600 student Academy has close links with the University and other education and industrial partners.
+It is a showcase for engineering skills and provides a stepping stone for pupils from school into the industry.
 With this in mind, FCBStudios designed a building that resembles a place of work more than a traditional school building, with materials, colours, artwork and textures all selected to reinforce this ambition.

 Due to its location next to the busy Dartmouth Middleway road, the Academy is often seen from a moving vehicle.
 The team designed the external façade of the building to make the most of this viewpoint, accentuating its horizontal lines with cladding and a ribbon of windows that wrap around corners and break down the overall volume of the building.